opynfinance/squeeth-monorepo/packages/zen-bull-netting/docs/src/src/NettingLib.sol/contract.NettingLib.md

 ### estimateOsqthToMintAndEthIntoCrab

-calculate oSQTH to mint and amount of eth to deposit into Crab v2 based on amount of crab token
+estimate oSQTH to mint and amount of eth to deposit into Crab v2 based on amount of crab token

 ```solidity